PrefectHQ/prefect/docs/ui/organizations.md

 ### Inviting organization members

 To invite new members to an organization in Prefect Cloud, select the **+** icon.
-Provide an email address and a default organization role.
+Provide an email address and  organization role.
 You may add multiple email addresses.

 ![Invite new members to an organization in Prefect Cloud.](/img/ui/org-invite-members.png)